-- If extreme network congestion in a concentrated area is expected or if Extended Primary entities are supporting response, consider creating an uplift event. - > Name the uplift event similar to the incident name. - During the operational period(s) for an incident or event, the uplift event can be edited, as needed, to add wireless numbers, extend the duration, change the privacy/visibility status, or add Uplift Request Managers. - It is recommended to designate at least two Uplift Request Managers, based on the operational period or duration of the incident. - If an uplift event expires but was needed for a longer period of time, use the 'Copy' function to duplicate the expired event and quickly activate an identical uplift event. - Review uplift requests via the FirstNet Assist app. - FirstNet Assist App users are able to view active uplift events within a 100-mile radius of their location and can request to be uplifted if there is network congestion in their location. - All active uplift events, even those not included in the Nationwide Scheduled Uplift Request report, are visible in the app, with the exception of those marked private.
+- If extreme network congestion in a concentrated area is expected or if Extended Primary entities are supporting response, consider creating an uplift event. - > Name the uplift event similar to the incident name. - During the operational period(s) for an incident or event, the uplift event can be edited, as needed, to add wireless numbers, extend the duration, change the privacy/ visibility status, or add Uplift Request Managers. - It is recommended to designate at least two Uplift Request Managers, based on the operational period or duration of the incident. - If an uplift event expires but was needed for a longer period of time, use the 'Copy' function to duplicate the expired event and quickly activate an identical uplift event. - Review any uplift requests sent via the FirstNet Assist app. - FirstNet Assist App users are able to view active uplift events within a 100-mile radius of their location and can request to be uplifted if they anticipate network congestion in their location. - > All active uplift events are visible in the app, with the exception of those marked private.